-As we mentioned it before, we study the case of UWB channels CM1, CM2, CM3 and CM4 channel models [10].
+As we mentioned it before, we study the case of UWB channels CM3 and CM4 channel models.
 We have used an oversampling factor of eight for the root raised cosine (RRC) pulse.
 According to this sampling rate, time channel spread is chosen equal to 100 for CM4 and 70 for CM3, this corresponds to respectively 12 = 100 / 8 and 9 = 70 / 8 transmitted symbols.
 This choice enables to gather 99% of the channel energy.
-The coherence bandwidths of CM1, CM2, CM3, and CM4 simulation are 27 MHz, 26 MHz, 10.6 MHz, and 5.9 MHz respectively.
+The coherence bandwidths of CM3 and CM4 simulation are 10.6 MHz and 5.9 MHz respectively.
 The data rate is chosen to be 200 Mbps, one of the optional data rates proposed for IEEE standard.
 The size of the transmitted packets is equal to 2560 BPSK symbols including a training sequence of length 512.
 CIR remains constant over the time duration of a packet.
 The root raised cosine (RRC) pulse with roll off factor $\alpha = 0.5$ is employed as the pulse-shaping filter.
-The CM1-CM4 indoor channel model is adopted in simulation.
-The simulated channel impulse responses for CM1, CM2, CM3 and CM4 are shown in figure 4, figure 6, figure 8 and figure 10.
-The power delay profiles for CM1, CM2, CM3 and CM4 are plotted in figure 5, 7, 9 and 11 respectively.
-The simulation parameter settings for the entire four channel models are listed in Table.1.
+The CM3 and CM4 indoor channel model is adopted in simulation.
+The simulated channel impulse responses for CM3 and CM4 are shown in figure 4 and figure 6.
+The power delay profiles for CM3 and CM4 are plotted in figure 5 and figure 7 respectively: The simulation parameter settings for the two channel models are listed in Table.1.
+The pulse waveform and power spectral density are showed as figure 3.